PranavSingh31/SQL-Notes/README.md

 `DESC student` describes the table

+`RENAME TABLE student TO parcipants` renames the table

 PATTERN MATCHING
 ----------------
 % matches any number of character from 0 to n just like * in regex